Meet our team.

 She is looking forward to continuing to grow and develop as a therapist while providing quality, lifelong access to rehabilitation services.
 She focuses on appreciating the beauty that comes with individuality, creativity and adventure.
 She aims to inspire excellence in those around her as she pursues a life of discovery and integrity.

 Outside of work, she enjoys camping in the mountains with her family, coaching and playing volleyball, and riding her horses.
-She has 2 young daughters and a teenage stepson, who keep her on her toes.
+She has 2 young daughters and twin boys, who keep her on her toes.

 Shelby Bickley